flutter/website/src/docs/development/tools/devtools/cli.md

 ## Start an application to debug

 Next, start an app to connect to.
 This can be either a Flutter application or a Dart command-line application.
-The command below uses a Flutter app:
+The command below specifies a Flutter app:

 ```
 cd path/to/flutter/app
 flutter run
 ```

 You need to have a device connected, or a simulator open, for `flutter run` to work.
-Once the app starts, you'll see a message in your terminal that looks like:
+Once the app starts, you'll see a message in your terminal that looks like the following:

 ```
 An Observatory debugger and profiler on iPhone X is available
 at: http://127.0.0.1:50976/Swm0bjIe0ks=/
 ```

-Keep note this URL, as you will use it to connect your app to DevTools.
+Keep note of this URL,
+as you will use it to connect your app to DevTools.

 ## Open DevTools and connect to the target app